If you’re worried that a loved one is using meth, these behavioral, physical and psychological signs & symptoms can help you confirm.

 Meth Withdrawal Signs

-If someone addicted to meth suddenly stops using it, there are also signs related to withdrawal.
-Withdrawal from meth leads to severe mental symptoms, particularly for long-term users.
-Along with very intense cravings, signs someone is experiencing withdrawal can include anxiety, fatigue, headaches and depression.
+If someone with a meth use disorder suddenly stops using it, signs of withdrawal may be apparent.
+Withdrawal from meth can cause mental symptoms, particularly in those who have used the drug long-term.
+Along with intense cravings, signs of withdrawal can include anxiety, fatigue, headaches and depression.

-Remember that these withdrawal symptoms are also associated with a host of other medical problems and should not be considered a sign of meth use on their own.
-Rather, they reinforce other visible signs and behaviors of meth use.
+Remember that these withdrawal symptoms are also associated with many other medical conditions and should not be considered a sign of meth use on their own.
+They should instead reinforce other visible signs and behaviors associated with meth use.

-Recognize the Signs So You Can Prevent the Damaging Effects
+Recognize the Signs of Meth Use So You Can Prevent the Damaging Effects

 - Changes in brain structure and function